-Dan Nessler enters his second season as the Head Softball Coach in 2017-18.
-During Nessler's first season, he led the Vikings to the Upper Midwest Athletic Conference Postseason Tournament for the first time since the 2013 season.
+Dan Nessler enters his third season as the Head Softball Coach in 2018-19.
+During Nessler's first two seasons, the Vikings have qualified for the Upper Midwest Athletic Conference (UMAC) postseason tournament twice.
+Prior to Nessler’s arrival, the Vikings last advanced to postseason play in 2013.

 Nessler comes to the Vikings with a heralded resume as a fastpitch player and coach over the past 30-plus years.
-Most recently, Nessler was inducted into the Minnesota Softball Hall of Fame and Mankato Area Softball Hall of Fame, as well as, a 2009 inductee in the International Softball Congress Hall of Fame, Nessler has played on three ISC World Championship teams with Penn Corp., while being named to the All-World Tournament team four times.
+Most recently, in the fall of 2017, Nessler was inducted into the Minnesota State-Mankato hall of fame.
+In 2016, Nessler was inducted into the 2016 Minnesota Softball hall of fame.
+He was also a 2009 inductee in the International Softball Congress (ISC) hall of fame.
+Nessler has played on three ISC World Championship teams with Penn Corp., while being named to the All-World Tournament team four times.
 Nessler also played in four United States Olympic Festivals.
 Locally, the St. James, Minn., native was a mainstay with Happy Chef fastpitch softball teams for 14 years in the 1980s and 90s.

 “I am extremely excited to be appointed the Bethany softball coach, and I am convinced with the rich talent pool in the Mankato area and southern Minnesota that we can be successful not only in the UMAC, but also on a regional level in the coming years,” Nessler said.
 “I'm excited to visit with the current players and begin recruiting the newest Bethany Vikings on our way to renewing BLC softball as a respected, determined, talented and well-coached opponent that plays the game the right way every time we step on the field.”